AthullyaR/HOSTING-WEB-APP-IN-CLOUD/README.md

 # HOSTING-WEB-APP-IN-CLOUD

 ## Overview
-Servies used in the project:
+Servies used in the project
     - AWS Amplify
     - AWS Lambda
     - AWS API Gateway